Wild Hearts Can't Be Broken: Reception

+The film holds a 73% rating on Rotten Tomatoes from 11 reviews, with an average rating of 6.5/10.

+Stephen Holden gave the film a positive review in The New York Times, praising Anwar and Robertson's performances and the script for not succumbing to sentimentality.
+He wrote, "The film's most touching moments evoke the wordless understanding that develops between [Robertson's] demanding taskmaster and his equally strong-willed student."

 Upon the film's release, Sonora Webster Carver and her sister, Arnette French, watched it together.
 Sonora was dissatisfied with its embellishments and felt that it bore little resemblance to her life.
-She told Arnette that, "the only thing true in it was that I rode diving horses, I went blind, and I continued to ride for another 11 years."
+She told Arnette that "the only thing true in it was that I rode diving horses, I went blind, and I continued to ride for another 11 years."
 Arnette said that the movie "made a big deal about having the courage to go on riding after she lost her sight.
 But the truth was that riding the horse was the most fun you could have and we just loved it so."

-The film holds a 73% rating on Rotten Tomatoes from 11 reviews.